|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Mechanic PO1c Sukenobu Ietani (KIA)

 Crashed February 20, 1942 at 5:12pm

-In total, eighteen Betty bombers were shot down and two others crash landed, including this bomber.
-A total of 88 Japanese airmen were Missing In Action / Killed In Action on this mission.
-Also lost was G4M1 Betty Tail F-348 commanded by Ito.
+In total, eighteen Betty bombers were shot down and two more crash landed.
+The resulted in 88 Japanese airmen Missing In Action (MIA) or Killed In Action (KIA).
+Also lost was G4M1 pilot Ono (2 KIA, rescued)

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|